CharlesDowling/audio-api-oogabooga/README.md

 Place everything from the windows folder into a new folder under the text-generation-webui-main directory, name it whatever as long as it doesn't conflict with any other folder names.

+Add the command flags --api and --listen if you haven't already to CMD_FLAGS.TXT

 run Start.bat

 If two terminals open up then it works.
 Enjoy speaking to your new "assistant".